-For many of us, luxury Caribbean villas are the dream winter vacation.
+For many of us, a deluxe Caribbean villa is the dream winter vacation.

 A gorgeous villa on a sweet cove of sandy beach.
 A chef to whip up seafood dinners.
 Staff to serve us lemon drop martinis by the pool and keep the place tidy.

-You can rent a Caribbean villa on pretty well most islands.
+You can rent a Caribbean villa on most islands.

 But some islands have more choice of villas, suiting pretty well every budget.
 Others offer a more exclusive vacation experience for those wanting to splurge on pure luxury.